New build element

 Performance and rehearsal hall facilities

-Our substantial refurbishment of the Guy Nelson Hall is a transformative project for the historic Warwick School.
+The substantial refurbishment of Warwick Hall, formerly Guy Nelson Hall, is a transformative project for the historic Warwick School.
 Founded by Edward the Confessor over 1,100 years ago, the school is the oldest in the country and provides outstanding teaching and pastoral care for boys aged 7-18.

 As a practice we have an established pedigree for independent education projects, having worked on numerous award winning masterplans across the country.
-It was this track record that underpinned our success in an invited design competition to reimagine the Guy Nelson Hall.
+It was this track record that underpinned our success in an invited design competition to reimagine Warwick Hall.

 Since its construction in the late 1960s it had been used for assemblies, performances, exam and functions.
 The building was highlighted as out-dated and in need of extensive refurbishment and modernisation, including improving the transparency of its entrance, major landscaping works on the immediate exterior and increasing/improving the range of facilities and accommodation inside.